Connect with others who understand.

 What Are the Symptoms of Breast Cancer Recurrence?

-It’s important to know the signs and symptoms of recurrence to watch out for.
-The symptoms can be different depending on where the cancer comes back.
+It’s important to recognize the signs and symptoms of recurrence, which can vary depending on where the cancer returns.

-If you have a recurrence in the same area as your initial breast cancer, you may notice:
+If you have a recurrence in the same area as your original breast cancer, you may notice:

 • A new lump in your breast

-• New lumps on the armpit or collarbone
+• New lumps under the arm or near the collarbone

 • Changes in your breast shape or size